phbuech/ema2wav/README.md

   The configuration of the converter contains the following parameters:

   `export_audio+ema`: boolean (true or false).
 Specifies whether the audio shall be included in the resulting wav file.
-If true, the resulting file includes the audio.
-If false, the resulting file only contains the EMA data.
+If true, wav files containing the EMA data and the audio signal are created.
+If false, the resulting files only contain the EMA data.

   `ema_device_info`: string. the model of the Carstens articulograph.
 So far, only AG50x possible.
 In future versions, older version will be supported.